PROFESSIONAL DRUMMER / PERCUSSIONIST

 Hello and welcome.

-This autumn's live schedule looks predominantly to be with contemporary jazz trio Partikel, with a few short trips to eastern Europe and some UK dates.
-'Cellist Natalie Rozario will be joining us for some of them, playing in some new music which we hope to record early in 2024.
+This autumn's live schedule has been busy, partly thanks to contemporary jazz trio Partikel having a few short trips to eastern Europe and some UK dates.
+'Cellist Natalie Rozario will be joining us for some of them (notably, our London Jazz Festival gig at Dean Street Pizza Express Jazz Club in Soho on November 15th), playing in some new music which we hope to record early in 2024.
 We'll also still be playing music from our 2021 album, "Anniversary Song."

-I'm also looking forward (amongst other good things) to subbing with Chris Biscoe's quintet in Reading, Clare Teal's CT7 in Wakefield and CT4 in Farnham, and to recording two more albums (my fourth and fifth this year) : steel pan artist Mark Cherrie's second jazz album, with John Donaldson, Tom Mason and guest Dave O'Higgins, and pianist John-Paul Muir's "Home Now" sextet featuring Brigitte Beraha and George Crowley.
-We'll be gigging the music from the album at Jazz Cafe Posk in London on October 28th.
+I'm also looking forward (amongst other good things) to subbing with Chris Biscoe's quintet in Reading, Clare Teal's CT7 in Wakefield and CT4 in Farnham, playing with Ed Bentley, Mike Outram and Leo Richardson and to gigs from Southend to Switzerland with singer Nick Pritchard!
+(Please see the "Concerts" page for details.)
+It was great to record two more albums (my fourth and fifth this year) : steel pan artist Mark Cherrie's second jazz album, with John Donaldson, Tom Mason and guest Dave O'Higgins, and pianist John-Paul Muir's "Home Now" sextet featuring Brigitte Beraha and George Crowley.

 I'm in a book !
 David Harvey - father of cool cat bassist Jon Harvey - photographed 90 musicians in London and interviewed some of them, including me.
 It's called "The Look Of Jazz" and provides an interesting snapshot (sorry) of a part of the London scene around now and the opinions and backgrounds of some of those in it.